fbpx

 East Passyunk’s Good Buy Supply is dedicated to plastic-free home, kitchen, and bath alternatives.
 Their offerings include all-natural bath bombs, beeswax food wraps, and a bulk bar of pretty refillable soaps.
 For foodies, consider a Minimalist Utensil Set or the No-Waste Vegetarian Cookbook.

-United By Blue, 205 Race St, cleans trash from the ocean for every item purchased.
-Thoughtful gifts at every price point include recycled cashmere sweaters, backpacks, and pom beanies.
+United By Blue, 205 Race St, cleans the ocean of trash for every item purchased.
+Thoughtful gifts are available at every price point, including recycled cashmere sweaters, backpacks, and pom-beanies.

 Moon & Arrow offers a selection of socially responsible, handmade, and vintage clothing, jewelry, accessories, and home furnishings.